contagon/handbook/handbook/20-activities.md

 The purposes of youth conferences are to help youth build faith in Jesus Christ, strengthen their testimonies, develop talents, make new friends, and have fun with youth who share similar beliefs and standards.
 Youth can also learn leadership skills as they assist in planning youth conferences.

-Ward youth conferences are planned and carried out by the ward youth council, under the direction of the bishopric.
+Ward youth conferences are planned and carried out by the ward youth council, under the bishopric’s guidance.
 The bishopric obtains the stake presidency’s approval of plans for a ward youth conference.

 Stake youth conferences are planned and carried out by the stake youth leadership committee, under the direction of the stake presidency.
 Youth should take the lead in planning stake youth conferences with the support of adult leaders.
 The stake presidency may invite youth to attend the committee’s meetings as needed.